eduardvercaemer/srve/README.md

 You can try the example code by running `cargo run --example server` and then `cargo run --example client` in a different (or multiple) terminal(s), then write commands to interact with the server.

+There is also the `broken.rs` example, which I use to test how the server interacts with 'broken' clients, such as closing unexpectedly, or sending bad messages, etc.